 - G6.10 Qualification barrier.
 An employee's salary cannot progress past a qualification barrier if the employee does not have the relevant qualification.
 If the employee does not have the relevant qualification, the employee may be eligible to receive a lump sum payment in accordance with paragraph G6.5. - G6.11 Broadband barrier.
 Where a broadband contains a barrier, the conditions of the barrier as specified in each broadbanding arrangement must be met for an employee's salary to progress past the barrier.
 If the conditions are not met, the employee may be eligible to receive a lump sum payment in accordance with paragraph G6.5. - G6.12 Date of effect for progression payment.
-Performance progression is paid with effect from the last payday in September each year unless otherwise determined by the Director-General.
+Performance progression is paid effective from the last payday in September each year unless otherwise determined by the Director-General.
 Payment will not be made before this date, such as where an employee separates from ASD before the progression payment comes into effect. - G6.13 Where an employee is eligible for progression in accordance with paragraph G6.3, the date of effect for payment will not be affected if the progression decision is recorded late.
-If a progression decision is not recorded by the date of effect, the Director-General may determine that the employee is eligible for progression from the date of effect.

-G6.14 Where an employee is promoted prior to the progression date of effect, the progression decision made in relation to the employee's previous classification no longer has effect.

-G6.15 Deferral of performance progression decision.
-Where the employee is rated as partially effective and has met the remaining criteria in paragraph G6.3, the Director-General must defer the progression decision by six months.
+If a progression decision is not recorded by the date of effect, the Director-General may determine that the employee is eligible for progression from the date of effect. - G6.14 Where an employee is promoted prior to the progression date of effect, the progression decision made in relation to the employee's previous classification no longer has effect. - G6.15 Deferral of performance progression decision.
+Where the employee has not achieved at least a satisfactory level of performance and has met the remaining criteria in paragraph G6.3, the Director-General must defer the progression decision by six months.
 Deferred performance progression is paid with effect from the second payday after 28 February if the employee meets the eligibility criteria of paragraph G6.3.
-Any lump sum payable under paragraph G6.5 is halved.

-G6.16 Denial.
-The Director-General must deny performance progression for the entirety of the performance cycle where paragraph G6.14 does not apply and an employee has:

-- a. refused to participate in PFADS including any managing poor performance procedures; - b. failed to meet one or more of the progression eligibility criteria in paragraphs G6.3 and G6.4; - c. received a performance rating of Not Effective; and/or - d. a further rating of Partially Effective determined at the end of the deferral period.
+Any lump sum payable under paragraph G6.5 is halved. - G6.16 Denial.
+The Director-General must deny performance progression for the entirety of the performance cycle where paragraph G6.14 does not apply and an employee has: - a. refused to participate in PFADS including any managing poor performance procedures - b. failed to meet one or more of the progression eligibility criteria in paragraphs G6.3 and G6.4 - c. received a performance rating of Not Effective, and/or - d. the employee has not achieved at least a satisfactory level of performance by the end of any deferral period.